lengthy page building?

 Overall using the Shopify Payment platform is your better option for your budget as it will help you save 0.5% to 2% in transaction fees compared to using PayPal.

 Arguably, the best feature of Shopify Payments is the ease of use and simple integration process.
 It is essentially as simple as turning on the option to apply the feature to your checkout.

 However, additional information may be needed to set up Shopify Payments, depending on your region.
 You may need to change your currency settings, add your personal information, or perform other actions.

 Nevertheless, the process is streamlined and will be easy to implement!
 Not to mention, it is a breeze for customers to insert their credit card information and process their orders quickly!

 On the other hand, the installation of PayPal is a little more complex and time-consuming.
-Firstly, you’ll have to set up a PayPal payment gateway within your website.
+You’ll have to set up a PayPal payment gateway within your website.
 However, PayPal will redirect your customers to their website to complete the payment.
-This is not only annoying to your customers but could decrease your overall conversion rate because of the extra added step!
+This is not only annoying to your customers but could decrease your overall conversion rate because of the extra added step.

 The processing time for Shopify Payments is relatively quick compared to other payment methods.